Listen to my podcast with Dr. Walsh!!!

 In Beyond the Scalpel: How Technology Is Transforming the Future of Neurosurgery, we dive into how AI, VR, and AR are reshaping the field.

 Shadowing both neurosurgeon Dr. Walsh and neurologist Dr. Charulatha Nagar has been deeply inspiring.
-Their dedication to combining compassionate patient care with cutting-edge expertise was nothing short of remarkable.
+Their dedication to combining compassion with cutting-edge expertise is nothing short of remarkable.
 With Dr. Nagar, I had the opportunity to contribute to her work by interviewing stroke survivors through the organization Stroke Survivors Supporting Each Other, gathering insights on the emotional and social impact of recovery.

 Dr. David Kosson is a renowned psychology professor at Rosalind Franklin University, specializing in emotional processing.
 I had the privilege of interning in his research lab, where I contributed to the following initiatives: